blackboard/anthologydevdocs/docs/archive/b2/resources/preparing-for-saas-and-new-learn-versions.md

 ## Java 11

-Blackboard Learn SaaS runs on Java 11, as of Learn 3800.
+Blackboard LMS SaaS runs on Java 11, as of Learn 3800.
 As a result, Building Block that are to be installed in the cloud, or on 9.1 Q2 2020 or later, need to be built with Java 11.
 For more information see [8 steps to prepare for Java 11](./prepare-for-java11.md).